 Celtic Jewelry Symbols and Celtic Jewelry Meaning

-A Claddagh is a symbol oflove, loyalty and frienndship.
+A Claddagh Ring is a symbol of love, loyalty and frienndship.
 The two hands signify friendship, the heart represents love and the crown symbolizes loyalty.
-If worn on the right hand with the crown facing inwards you are declaring that your heart has not yet been won.
-If worn on the right hand with the crown facing outwards reveals your love is being considered.
+If the claddagh ring is worn on the right hand with the crown facing inwards you are declaring that your heart has not yet been won.
+If the claddagh ring worn on the right hand with the crown facing outwards reveals your love is being considered.
 If worn on the left hand with the crown facing outwards you are declaring that your heart is forever taken.

-The Sisters Knot Celtic heart is a symbol of sisterhood and the strong, eternal bond we share with our sisters and friends.
+The Sisters Knot is a symbol of sisterhood and the strong, eternal bond we share with our sisters and friends.
 The intricate Celtic knot heart is an unbroken line symbolic of an everlasting love.
-The stylized triquetra or triple spiral, woven within the Celtic knot heart symbolizes the three stages of woman.
+The stylized triquetra or triple spiral, woven within the Celtic knotheart symbolizes the three stages of woman.
 The three stages of woman are maid, mother and wise woman.
 Where are you and your sisters on the spiral of life?
-Celebrate the powerful, life long bond of friendship between women with our Sisters Knot necklace.
+Celebrate the powerful, life long bond of friendship between women with our Celtic Sisters Knot necklace.

 Our Celtic Family Knot Pendant is a stunning reminder of the beauty of family love.
 Celtic knots are eternal and strong like the bond that holds a family together.
 The Celtic Family Knot is an entricate and strong knot.
 Each weave represents a family member.